-One factor that determines your credit score is the number of lines of credit that you have open.
-If you have too many, your score will go down.
-By consolidating your student loans, you replace your many student loans with one new loan.
-You still have the same amount of debt, but the number of lines of credit goes down, thus raising your score.
+One factor that determines credit score is the number of lines of credit that are open.
+If consumers have too many, their score will go down.
+By consolidating your student loans, many student loans are replaced with one new loan.
+The borrower still has the same amount of debt, but the number of lines of credit goes down, thus raising the credit score.

-Another credit score advantage of student loan consolidation is that it will show that you have paid off all of your other loans.
-As you can imagine, a record of debt repaid is a good thing.
-Depending upon how your loans are consolidated, it could read that your loans were refinanced or it could just say that you paid in full.
-Either way, your credit score is helped.
+Another credit score advantage of student loan refinancing is that many loans will show as paid in full.
+It shouldn’t come as a surprise that a record of debt repaid is a good thing.
+Depending upon how the loans are consolidated, it could read that the loans were refinanced or it could just say that they were paid in full.
+Either way, the credit score goes up.

-One final advantage of consolidating your student loans is that it can often lower your monthly payments.
-This helps your credit score because the ratio of debt to income will go down.
-This especially helpful if you are trying to secure a mortgage.
+One final advantage of consolidating student loans is that it can often lower your monthly payments.
+This helps borrowers who are looking for new lines of credit as it will improve their deb-to-income ratio.
+This especially helpful for those trying to secure a mortgage.

 The Bottom Line